grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/ia.md

 Mechanisms supporting and/or implementing identification and authentication capabilities

+### ia-8.1: Acceptance of PIV Credentials from Other Agencies

+Accept and electronically verify Personal Identity Verification-compliant credentials from other federal agencies.

+Acceptance of Personal Identity Verification (PIV) credentials from other federal agencies applies to both logical and physical access control systems.
+PIV credentials are those credentials issued by federal agencies that conform to FIPS Publication 201 and supporting guidelines.
+The adequacy and reliability of PIV card issuers are addressed and authorized using [SP 800-79-2](#10963761-58fc-4b20-b3d6-b44a54daba03).

+Personal Identity Verification-compliant credentials from other federal agencies are accepted;

+Personal Identity Verification-compliant credentials from other federal agencies are electronically verified.

+Identification and authentication policy

+system security plan

+procedures addressing user identification and authentication

+system design documentation

+system configuration settings and associated documentation

+system audit records

+PIV verification records

+evidence of PIV credentials

+PIV credential authorizations

+other relevant documents or records

+Organizational personnel with system operations responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+system developers

+organizational personnel with account management responsibilities

+Mechanisms supporting and/or implementing identification and authentication capabilities

+mechanisms that accept and verify PIV credentials

+### ia-8.2: Acceptance of External Authenticators

+Accept only external authenticators that are NIST-compliant; and

+Document and maintain a list of accepted external authenticators.

+Acceptance of only NIST-compliant external authenticators applies to organizational systems that are accessible to the public (e.g., public-facing websites).
+External authenticators are issued by nonfederal government entities and are compliant with [SP 800-63B](#e59c5a7c-8b1f-49ca-8de0-6ee0882180ce) .
+Approved external authenticators meet or exceed the minimum Federal Government-wide technical, security, privacy, and organizational maturity requirements.
+Meeting or exceeding Federal requirements allows Federal Government relying parties to trust external authenticators in connection with an authentication transaction at a specified authenticator assurance level.

+only external authenticators that are NIST-compliant are accepted;

+a list of accepted external authenticators is documented;

+a list of accepted external authenticators is maintained.

+Identification and authentication policy

+system security plan

+procedures addressing user identification and authentication

+system design documentation

+system configuration settings and associated documentation

+system audit records

+list of third-party credentialing products, components, or services procured and implemented by organization

+third-party credential verification records

+evidence of third-party credentials

+third-party credential authorizations

+other relevant documents or records

+Organizational personnel with system operations responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+system developers

+organizational personnel with account management responsibilities

+Mechanisms supporting and/or implementing identification and authentication capabilities

+mechanisms that accept external credentials

+### ia-8.4: Use of Defined Profiles

+Conform to the following profiles for identity management {{ insert: param, ia-08.04_odp }}.

+Organizations define profiles for identity management based on open identity management standards.
+To ensure that open identity management standards are viable, robust, reliable, sustainable, and interoperable as documented, the Federal Government assesses and scopes the standards and technology implementations against applicable laws, executive orders, directives, policies, regulations, standards, and guidelines.

+there is conformance with {{ insert: param, ia-08.04_odp }} for identity management.

+Identification and authentication policy

+system security plan

+system design documentation

+system configuration settings and associated documentation

+system audit records

+other relevant documents or records

+Organizational personnel with system operations responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+system developers

+organizational personnel with account management responsibilities

+Mechanisms supporting and/or implementing identification and authentication capabilities

+mechanisms supporting and/or implementing conformance with profiles

 ### ia-11: Re-authentication

 Require users to re-authenticate when {{ insert: param, ia-11_odp }}.